Why Job Hopping Works: Confessions of a Serial Job Hopper

 4. Left there because I wanted to challenge myself as a manager.
 So, I took a job where I’d be doing some similar work, but also learning the operational side of things and getting IPO experience as well.

-5. Unfortunately, that company went out of business for reasons beyond my control, which led me to my current job.
+5. Unfortunately, that company was on the verge of going out of business for reasons beyond my control, which led me to my current job.

 6. Employed and happy – for now!